dpakGit/DevOps_Traning/Linux/Cron_Jobs.md

 This script appends "HELLO WORLD" with the current date and time to the testfile in the specified directory.

 Step 2: Make the Script Executable
-Run the following command to make the script executable:
+Run the following command to make the script executable: To give execute permission to the file

 ```
 bash
 chmod +x file.sh